Ansible Vault vs HashiCorp Vault: which secret goes where

 One encrypts files in your repo, the other serves secrets at runtime.
 Most teams need both — here is the split that works.

 Two tools, the same word in the name, completely different jobs.
 Ansible Vault encrypts files at rest so a secret can live safely in your Git repo.
 HashiCorp Vault is a running server that hands out secrets at runtime, leased and audited.
 Confuse them and you either commit plaintext to Git or stand up a cluster to hold one API key.
+The split is not philosophical — it is about whether the secret is static and small enough to travel with the playbook, or dynamic enough to need a server.

 Ansible Vault: secrets that ship with the play